elastest/elastest-toolbox/docs/index.md

 ## ElasTest execution modes

 ElasTest has three operating modes:

-* **normal**: This mode is the lightest of the three and is the default operating mode.
-In this mode, you can only use the EUS (ElasTest User Emulator Service) as a TSS (Test Support Services) and you can not enable the TE (Test Enginges).
-It is ideal if you only need execute test (JUnit, E2E,...) without additional functionalities.
+- **mini**: This mode is the lightest of all and is the default operating mode.
+Is intended for testing on a laptop or small server.
+In this mode, the EUS (ElasTest User Emulator Service) is integrated as library into ETM.
+ETM acts as ESS, Logstash and RabbitMQ and the monitoring data is stored in MySQL instead of ElasticSearch

-* **experimental-lite**: This mode is designed to be lighter than `experimental` mode and provides more functionalities than `normal` mode, such as the posibility to add the functionalities of the TSS  or TE to your test execution.
-It executes a basic persistence (no redundancy) and doesn't execute the monitoring platform.
-It is ideal to execute ElasTest in the development laptop as it consume less resources and starts in less time.

-* **experimental**: ElasTest is executed with all components.
+- **singlenode**: ElasTest is executed with all components.
 It is ideal to execute in a server with high computing resources.
 It can take several minutes to start all services included.

 Test Support Services and Engines are started on demand by the user when needed to improve startup time and save some resources if that components are not used.

 ElasTest can be executed in the developer machine with linux, windows or mac operating system.
 But it also can be installed in a server to be used remotely using its public IP or FQDN.
 In the current version, ElasTest doesn't have a user management system.
 It has only one admin user.
 It is planned to include a powerful user management system with fine grained autorization in future releases.

 ## How to execute ElasTest in the developer machine